 Birdsville was predicted to hit 47C (116.6F).

-However, there is relief in sight.
+But there is relief in sight.

 The Bureau of Meteorology has forecast a south-easterly change that should see temperatures across the South Burnett drop three to four degrees by Monday, and as much as nine degrees by Tuesday.